dojo/docs/dojo/data/ItemFileReadStore.rst

 Okay, easy.
 Now what if I want to do a fuzzy match of items?
 Can this be done?
 Yes.
 ItemFileReadStore supports wildcard matching.
 Specifically, it supports multi-character * and single character ? as wildcards in attribute value queries.

+*NOTE:*  As of The dojo Toolkit 1.4, a RegularExpression object can also be passed as a query on an attribute.
+This is not dojo.data.api specified, but a feature specific to ItemFileReadStore.
+Do not expect other stores to implement it.
+Some may, some may not.
+Always refer to their documentation on their query syntax.

+.. code-block :: javascript

+  { foo:new RegExp("/^bar$/"), bit:/^bite$/}

 ==============
 Query Examples
 ==============